We Make Access Happen!

 Some of these records have already been digitized by citizen scanners or by our partners.
 Please check the National Archives Catalog and the list of Records Digitized by Partners to see if the records you're interested in are already available online.

-If you don't have records in mind but still want to help us digitize our collections, you can help with our featured project.
+If you don't have records in mind but still want to help us digitize our collections, you can help with one of our projects.
 We will have boxes of records in the Innovation Hub ready to be digitized and you can scan as many pages as you'd like.

-Currently, we are working on logbooks of United States Coast Guard vessels that served in the Vietnam War.
-You can learn more about these records at our Featured Project page.
+Currently, we are working on pension files of Indian Scouts and Buffalo Soldiers, and Compiled Military Service Records of the 20th Maine Infantry Regiment.
+You can learn more about these records at our Projects page.

 Citizen Archivist Initiative